 238 Quaker City Road Acworth, New Hampshire (603) 499-2568 email@example.com

-The focus of our business is creating shelter for people in New England.
-If you are looking for a yurt not for full-time living, you might try woman-owned Blue Ridge yurts in Virginia, or Colorado yurts.
-We handcraft our yurts on the farm here in Acworth, NH, using un-milled round wood saplings for the rafters and split-lattice walls.
+To date, we have built almost five hundred yurts for northern-New England.
+Most are still lived in full time.
+That is our focus, and what we are best at.
+In total they have stood up to almost 2,500 over-winterings.
+We handcraft our yurts right here in Acworth, NH, using un-milled round wood saplings for the rafters and split-lattice walls.
 Our materials are sustainably harvested from local coppiced hardwood forests, and we power all our tools by the sun.
 We have lived in our yurts through the New England winters for a very long time, and have developed knowledge about materials and systems that work well for wet and cold weather.
 Visiting Us.

 The four-season yurt includes:

-heavy duty 40mil cover (roof is the same Duro-Last material that some folks sell as an optional heavy-duty roof).
-All white with red bands (traditional: this is the hot fashion trend among eastern nomads for the last few thousand years) or tan roof with green walls and black trim (blends in better in the trees but gets hot out in the open).
+heavy duty 40mil cover (roof is the same Duro-Last material sold elsewhere as an optional heavy-duty roof).
+All white with red bands (traditional: the hot fashion trend among eastern nomads for the last few thousand years) or tan roof with green walls and black trim (blends in better in the trees but gets hot out in the open).

 Windows: Clear removable covers with screen panels sewn in.
-One in the 14', two with the 17' and 20, and three in the 25'.
-Evenly spaced around the perimeter.
+Comes with one in the 14', two with the 17' and 20, and three in the 25'.

 Sapling roof rafters and split lattice wall.